 It may be old school but one of the most effective anti-theft devices for a vehicle still remains The Club.
 A remote anti-theft device serves as an effective deterrent as well but when it is in combination with The Club, your vehicle has a robust anti-theft system that is very difficult to defeat.

 - Please lock up your valuables no matter where you are.
 At your home, gym, work, hotel etc. You never know who is watching.
 Always keep access to your valuables to a minimum number of persons if not only yourself.

 - Please beware of those you let into your homes.
 Make sure you know the contractors or visitors that you let into your home.
 There are dozens of burglary teams that have a legitimate front to get into your home and will return at a later date to burglarize it.
 We would recommend only using contractors that come recommended from people you know or trust.
-Also beware of contractors doing work in your neighborhoods or people that are in your neighborhood soliciting items or services.
-Any persons that you deem suspicious please contact the police.
-Also explain to your kids not to let "friends" or people into your home that you yourself are not familiar with.

 - Please be careful what you place on your curb for trash pickup.
 If you have just purchased a new flat screen TV or other expensive item, you may want to dispose of the box at a nearby recycling location.